winitzki/scall/tutorial/programming_dhall.md

     ca Natural (sizeF a)
 ```

-Turning now to the `depth` function, we proceed similarly and realize that the only difference is in the `sizeF` function.
+Turning now to the depth calculation, we proceed similarly and realize that the only difference is in the `sizeF` function.
 Instead of `sizeF` described above, we need `depthF` with the same type signature `∀(b : Type) → F b Natural → Natural`.
 For the depth calculation, `depthF` should return 1 plus the maximum of all values of type `Natural` that are present.
 If no such values are present, it just
 returns 1.